sarru1291/vision-guide/README.md

-Description:
+**Description:**

 Vision Guide - "An aid to visually impaired people".
-The main objective of our project is to ease the life of visually impaired by making a device which is basically a combination of IOT(Internet of Things) and Machine Learning.This can be achieved by implementing 'Object detection', 'Optical Character Recognition' and 'Currency detection' that can be helpful in day to day life of a blind.
+The main objective of our project is to ease the life of visually impaired by making a device which is basically a combination of IOT(Internet of Things) and Machine Learning.This can be achieved by implementing 'Real time Object detection with distance', 'Optical Character Recognition' and 'Currency detection' that can be helpful in day to day life of a blind.

 It is handheld device which is portable, fully audio based and highly scalable.

-Contents:
+**Contents:**

 Project Directory Tree: